WiseGuru/ccna-definitions/src/site/notes/CCNA/10 - Guides and Management/How this site was made.md

 		1. Cloudflare allows you to install custom headers^[[Headers · Cloudflare Pages docs](https://developers.cloudflare.com/pages/platform/headers/)] into your site
 			1. **This is critical**, as it can improve your site's security and reduce the likelihood of your visitors getting owned.
 			2. **NOTE**: I anticipate these headers will get overwritten when the *Digital Garden* releases an update, so you will have to re-apply them each time.
+				1. This re-application is made much easier if you use *Github Desktop* and *Visual Studio Code* as mentioned before
-			3. You can check your site's headers and see ways to remediate security issues with [Analyse your HTTP response headers](https://securityheaders.com)
+			3. You can check your site's headers and see ways to remediate security issues with [Analyze your HTTP response headers](https://securityheaders.com)
 		2. To add security headers:
 			1. Create a file called `_headers`^[Not `_headers.txt`, not `headers`, and for godsake not `TheseAreMySecurityHeadersForMyCloudflareSite.txt.xml.zip.tar.gz`] in the folder "/src/site"
 				1. Enter the following code: